uniwue-rz/LoginShibboleth/README.md

 # Login Shibboleth
-Login Shibboleth replaces the default Piwik Login plug-in and offers the user a way to incorporate her/his existing Shibboleth with Piwik.
+Login Shibboleth replaces the default Piwik Login plug-in and offers the user a way to incorporate existing Shibboleth with Piwik.

 # Pre-Requirement
-To use this plug-in you should have the following pre-requirements set.
+To use this plug-in you should have the following pre-requirements set:
 - Your Shibboleth system is up and running and is connected to apache.
-- You can access some data from $\_SERVER so, you can read user data from data.
+- You can access some data from $\_SERVER so, you can read user data from $\_SERVER.
 - If you want to combine Shibboleth with LDAP, you should have php5-ldap or your distribution version of php-ldap installed.
-- You are familiar with PHP coding, so you can change the custom parameters.
+- You are familiar with PHP coding, so you can change the custom parameters and function to suite your system.
-- You follow the same user model as Piwik.
-If you change the user model to contain some extra information you should also change this plug-in handling the way users are created.
+- You follow the same user Model as Piwik.
+If you change the user Model to contain some extra informations, you should also change this plug-in's handling on the way users are created.
-- This plug-in support the following user information retrieval:
+- This plug-in supports the following user informations retrieval:
   - username (login)
   - email
   - alias (name or fullname)